simonbengtsson/jsPDF-AutoTable/README.md

 ## Migrating to v4

 - Major: Only the `autoTable(doc, {...})` usage style is now supported and `doc.autoTable({...})` has been removed (see usage section above.
 Read more: #997)
-- Setting default options has been removed and can be replaced by keeping keeping track of this state yourself
+- Setting default options has been removed and can be replaced by keeping track of this state yourself
 - Removed old deprecations

 ## Options